Italy sees fashion sales hit due to China virus, Pandora warns of business freeze

 Carlo Capasa, head of Italy’s national fashion chamber CNMI, said the coronavirus outbreak would cause turnover for the Italian industry to fall by 1.8% in the first six months of the year, mostly in the first quarter.

-Home to the likes of Prada, Armani and Moncler , Italy is second only to France among European countries for fashion and luxury goods sales.
+Home to the likes of Prada (1913.HK), Armani and Moncler (MONC.MI), Italy is second only to France among European countries for fashion and luxury goods sales.
 Total turnover for the sector was 90 billion euros last year, or about 5% of gross domestic product in the euro zone’s third biggest economy, according to CNMI figures.

 “In December the outlook for 2020 was a return to our historical annual growth rate of around 3%, but all that changed with the China virus spreading,” Capasa said.